owalid/total-perspective-vortex/README.md

 ## Decomposition algorithm

-In this project, we utilize various decomposition algorithms to preprocess the EEG data and extract features for classification.
+In this project, we use various decomposition algorithms to preprocess the EEG data and extract features for classification.
 Two prominent algorithms are employed:

 ### CSP (Common Spatial Patterns)